willingc/willing-consulting-2022/docs/blog/posts/2019/2019-07-01-locations-and-git.md

 ---
-title: "Learning git: Locations, Remotes, and GitHub"
 date: 2019-07-01
 tags: [git, learning, github]
-featured_image: ""
+authors: willingc
 description: "Where is code located?
 The basics of remotes for new git and GitHub users."
 ---

+# Learning git: Locations, Remotes, and GitHub

 When you are new to git and GitHub, one of the first things that is helpful to learn is where your code is located.
 Do you want to contribute to open source